teutzue/LSD-Report/README.md

 Our service will have a maximum response time of 60 milliseconds.

 We totally failed to meet this requirement.
-This is due to the fact that we didn&#39;t think about growing complexity and data of system.
+This is due to the fact that we didn't think about growing complexity and data of system.
 By the time of writing that SLA we were complying with it but data was increasing too rapidly for us to keep up with quality.
 We believe that it could be solved by making a direct relationship between response time and size of database.
 For example we could promise 60 ms with 100k nodes and 2s with 1m of nodes etc.

 Our services minimum expected up time is set at 95% per month.

 We failed to meet this metric too.
 Our uptime by the last time that we took a look at it was 91,73%.
-This is due to the fact that as much as we want we can&#39;t monitor the system 24/7.
+This is due to the fact that as much as we want we can't monitor the system 24/7.
 We have different courses that also require our attention and we all have part time jobs too.
 For example if system will go down on Monday 3 A.M there is no way for any of us to do anything about it till 6 P.M.
 We are sure that if it would be a real system that we were working full time on, we would be able to meet 95% availability threshold.

 3.2.
 Group work reflection &amp; Lessons learned